Luzmila Chiricente Mahuanca: Biography

 In 1995, Chiricente Mahuanca accompanied UN representative Francis Deng on a visit to Selva Central.
 She began serving as a regular contact between national and international organisations and indigenous communities in the area.

-In 1996, Chiricente Mahuanca began a series of visits to communities in Pangoa Distrct and the Tambo River basin to take part in education sessions with women on their rights, as well as about the protection of indigenous territories.
+In 1996, Chiricente Mahuanca began a series of visits to communities in Pangoa District and the Tambo River basin to take part in education sessions with women on their rights, as well as about the protection of indigenous territories.
 She contributed to the establishment of an ombudsman for indigenous affairs in Satipo.
 In 1999, Chiricente Mahuanca founded the Federación Regional de Mujeres Indígenas Asháninkas, Nomatsiguengas y Kakintes de la Selva Central which offered support to 44 indigenous communities in five districts of Peru.
 It focused on addressing issues of domestic abuse, child malnutrition, and the defence of indigenous territories from invasions from settlers, loggers and oil companies.

 Between 2002 and 2003, Chiricente Mahuanca participated in the Truth and Reconciliation Commission in Satipo, accompanying interviewers and translating testimonies collected from indigenous people.
 In 2012, she was appointed as a member of the Consejo de Reparaciones and supported thousands of indigenous people to register for the Registro Único de Víctimas (lit.
 'Single Registry of Victims').

 Alongside Elsa Casancho Peralta, Abelina Ampinti Shiñugari and Ketty Marcelo López, Chiricente Mahuanca has worked to defend the rights of women in Selva Central, including using canoes and trucks to deliver aid and support to remote indigenous territories.